ArnoLens/hemera/README.md

-# hemera
+# theiana
-Contains functions used in Hemera WM.
+Contains functions used in Theiana WM.